 Yes.
 Our Shariah advisor or a deputy will read out the Qurbani name just before slaughter.
 This is why we cut off and schedule all Qurbanis 24 hours before Eid so we can prepare the sequence of the list for reading and schedule the corresponding carcass labels with Qurbani names on it.

 From a fiqh perspective, your Qurbani is performed even if no name is mentioned.
 However, our objective is to facilitate the Sunnah by mentioning the name just before slaughter.

 Our slaughtermen make the intention and recite the Qurbani dua at the start and end of each Qurbani batch.
 They recite the tasmiya on every slaughter as per Halal requirements.

-You can see our abattoir in the Halal farm-to fork video.
+You can see our abattoir in the Understanding Qurbani video and the Halal farm-to fork video .
 Everything works on a sequential production line.
 Once the slaughtered animal is hooked onto the production line it stays in sequence until it arrives at the weighing station at the end of the production line.
 At this point, the pre-scheduled sequential carcass label is attached to the carcass with your Qurbani name on it.
 Barring any unforeseen mistakes in production or the label being accidentally damaged off in transit, you can rest assured that all efforts have been made for you to receive and enjoy your Qurbani carcass.